 Offered: Fall, Spring.

-PHIL 300 - American Philosophy (3)

-In this survey from the American colonial period to the present, some of the major works of significant American philosophers are read and discussed.
-Among the philosophers considered are Charles Peirce, William James, and John Dewey.

-Prerequisite: Completion of at least 30 college credits or any 100- or 200-level philosophy course.

-Offered: As needed.

 PHIL 305W - Intermediate Logic (4)

 This course covers some extensions of elementary logic with applications.
 Topics may include propositional modal logic, quantified modal logic, inductive logic, and meta-logic.
 This is a Writing in the Discipline (WID) course.